Oatlands (NSW)

 Population growth drivers in Oatlands are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Oatlands (NSW) had an estimated population of 6,477 as of Feb 2026.
-This figure represents a growth of 644 people since the 2021 Census, which reported a population of 5,833.
-The increase is inferred from AreaSearch's estimate of 6,148 residents following examination of ABS ERP data released in Jun 2024, along with validation of eight new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, the estimated population of the suburb of Oatlands (NSW) is around 6,477 as of Feb 2026.
+This figure reflects an increase of 644 people since the 2021 Census, which reported a population of 5,833 people.
+The change is inferred from AreaSearch's estimated resident population of 6,148 in June 2024 and additional validated new addresses since the Census date.
 This results in a density ratio of 2,632 persons per square kilometer, placing Oatlands in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 11.0% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney's growth rate.
+The suburb's 11.0% growth since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year 2021) are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate a significant increase in the top quartile of Australian statistical areas, with Oatlands expected to expand by 1,828 persons to 2041, reflecting an overall increase of 22.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Oatlands expected to expand by 1,864 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 23.7% over the 17 years.

 Frequently Asked Questions - Population